Art Schools

 Art schools are an excellent choice for those who want to focus solely on their artistic career and not dilute their focus with the requirements of a more traditional college or university.
 This allows prospects to focus their time on mastering artistic techniques and skills and, perhaps more importantly, networking with their instructors and other students in the field.
 This interaction is one of the primary reasons that students with serious aspirations in the arts are drawn to art schools.

-The 20 Best Art Schools in the U.S. for 2023
+The 20 Best Art Schools in the U.S.

 Each year, our experts spend hundreds of hours analyzing public and private data from almost 600 qualifying institutions to create a comprehensive ranking of the best art schools in the U.S. The 20 schools ranked here represent the best of the best, with each earning exceptional scores across the board in areas such as academic strength, graduation rates, value, and long-term graduate success.